 Okay, I get it - you still want to avoid CMHC fees so you will need to assemble 20% down payment.
 If you are short,

-- Consider asking a family member for a temporary “gift” for the short-fall.
+- Consider asking an immediate family member for a “gift” for the short-fall amount.

 - Sell something of value.